rhyslwells/Data-Archive/content/standardised/AIC in Model Evaluation.md

 ---
-aliases: []
+aliases:
+  - AIC
 category:
 date modified: 26-08-2025
 tags:
   - evaluation
 ---
 AIC stands for Akaike Information Criterion.
 It is a metric used to compare the goodness-of-fit of statistical models, taking into account both accuracy and complexity.
-For SARIMA (or any ARIMA-type model), the formula is:
+For SARIMA (or any [[ARIMA]]-type model), the formula is:

 $$
 \text{AIC} = 2k - 2\ln(L)